 Though EAM software Systems have been in existence for more than two decades, organizations have been cautious in its approval.
 Primary reasons for the slow adoption include:

-- Significant investments in EAM and ironically the lack of measurements on return on investment from EAM
+- Significant investments in Enterprise Asset Management Software and ironically the lack of measurements on return on investment from EAM solution

-- Time, effort and resource commitments required to roll out such a comprehensive system is mammoth
+- Time, effort and resource commitments required to roll out such a comprehensive EAM system are mammoth

 - Organizational culture and preparedness to deal with the across-the-board change Enterprise Asset Management Software brings

-- Enterprise track record in successful roll out of such mammoth systems.
+- Enterprise track record in the successful rollout of such mammoth systems.

-Industry observers discern a trend of EAM as a concept and EAM training as a system.
-While EAM as a System has been slow in getting adopted due to reasons mentioned above, EAM as an idea has been well understood and thus has been getting more assimilated by other enterprise systems serving similar needs, especially Enterprise Resource Planning (ERP) and Computerized Maintenance Management Systems (CMMS).
+Industry observers discern a trend of EAM as a concept and EAM as a system.
+While EAM as a System has been slow in getting adopted due to the reasons mentioned above, EAM as an idea has been well understood and thus has been getting more assimilated by other enterprise systems serving similar needs, especially Enterprise Resource Planning (ERP) and Computerized Maintenance Management Systems (CMMS Software).

 Why is MaintWiz the best solution for you?

-MaintWiz is a new age platform that helps you in digitizing your asset management and operations.
+MaintWiz is a new-age EAM platform that helps you in digitizing your asset management and operations.
 It provides a comprehensive view of the services, performance and maintenance aspects of the asset.
 MaintWiz is a Simple, Easy to use, Integrated, Cost effective and Scalable solution.

 Key benefits of the solution include:

-MaintWiz is a cloud-based solution and, thus there are no upfront capital investments.
+MaintWiz is a cloud-based enterprise asset management solution, thus there are no upfront capital investments.
 It is offered on a Pay as you Grow model with a monthly subscription.
 Once you sign up, you can start experiencing the business value from the very first month.
 And has the in-built success guarantee – MaintWiz has to perform to earn its renewals.